davecheng-tech/Student-Film-Showcase/README.md

   <sub><em>From Chiaroscuro (2022) by Daniel Fusco</em></sub>
 </p>

-These student projects reflect years of collaboration, experimentation, and storytelling -- from character-driven fiction to observational documentaries.
+These student projects reflect years of collaboration, experimentation, and storytelling — from character-driven fictional narratives to observational documentaries.
 Some films went on to win awards at the [Vaughan Film Festival](https://www.vaughanfilmfestival.com/).
 All films demonstrate the creativity and dedication of young filmmakers finding their voice.

 ## Table of Contents
 - [Narrative Films](#narrative-films)